 Training Programs Achieve UCNS Accreditation

-12-1-2022 The United Council for Neurologic Subspecialties (UCNS) is pleased to announce the names of eight newly accredited UCNS fellowship training programs.
+6-1-2022 The United Council for Neurologic Subspecialties (UCNS) is pleased to announce the names of seven newly accredited UCNS fellowship training programs.
 Programs attaining UCNS accreditation status offer the core curriculum established by the subspecialty and meet required quality standards established by UCNS.

 Accreditation is a voluntary process of evaluation and peer review based on UCNS accreditation standards.
 Fellows who complete a UCNS-accredited program meet the training eligibility requirements to apply for certification in the subspecialty.
-There are now 234 UCNS-accredited training programs in UCNS-recognized subspecialties.
-UCNS congratulates the following programs and their program directors in achieving UCNS accreditation effective December 1, 2022.
+There are now 229 UCNS-accredited training programs in UCNS-recognized subspecialties, including the first two accredited in the newest UCNS-recognized subspecialty of Interventional Neurology.
+UCNS congratulates the following programs and their program directors in achieving UCNS accreditation effective June 1, 2022.

 |Behavioral Neurology & Neuropsychiatry